- Home

 How I Have Used This in Production

-Designed a Rust workspace with clean separation: orch8-types (shared domain types), orch8-storage (Postgres + SQLite via SQLx), orch8-engine (core execution logic), orch8-api (Axum REST with OpenAPI via utoipa), orch8-grpc (Tonic gRPC interface), orch8-server (runtime composition), orch8-cli (Clap-based CLI).
+Designed a Rust workspace with clean separation across 10 crates: orch8-types (shared domain types), orch8-storage (Postgres + SQLite via SQLx), orch8-engine (core execution logic), orch8-api (Axum REST with OpenAPI via utoipa), orch8-grpc (Tonic gRPC interface), orch8-server (runtime composition), orch8-cli (Clap-based CLI), orch8-publisher (event publishing), orch8-push (push notifications), orch8-mobile (mobile API layer).
 Each crate compiles independently.
 The engine crate has zero knowledge of HTTP or gRPC — it operates on trait abstractions that the server crate wires together.

 Snapshot-Based State Persistence